zz9tf/article_scraper/README.md

 # Article scraper
-This repo is a scraper for grabbing any topic on google scholar
+This repo is a scraper for grabbing any topic on based on scopus and google scholar.